Gavin Newsom: Mayoralty

 As mayor, Newsom focused on development projects in Hunters Point and Treasure Island.

-He gained national attention in 2004 when he directed the San Francisco city–county clerk to issue marriage licenses to same-sex couples, violating the state law passed in 2000.
+He gained national attention in 2004 when he directed the San Francisco city–county clerk to issue marriage licenses to same-sex couples, violating a state law passed in 2000.
 Implementation of Care Not Cash, the initiative he had sponsored as a supervisor, began on July 1, 2004.
 As part of the initiative, 5,000 more homeless people were given permanent shelter in the city.
 About 2,000 people had been placed into permanent housing with support by 2007.
 Other programs Newsom initiated to end chronic homelessness included the San Francisco Homeless Outreach Team (SF HOT) and Project Homeless Connect (PHC), which placed 2,000 homeless people into permanent housing and provided 5,000 additional affordable rental units in the city.

 During a strike by hotel workers against a dozen San Francisco hotels, Newsom joined UNITE HERE union members on a picket line in front of the Westin St. Francis Hotel on October 27, 2004.
-He vowed that the city would boycott the hotels by not sponsoring city events at them until they agreed to a contract with workers.
-The contract dispute was settled in September 2006.
+He vowed that the city would boycott the hotels by not sponsoring city events at them until they agreed to a contract with workers; the contract dispute was settled in September 2006.
 In 2005, Newsom pushed for a state law to allow California communities to create policy restricting certain breeds of dogs.
 In 2007, he signed the law establishing Healthy San Francisco to provide city residents with universal health care, the first city in the nation to do so.
 Newsom came under attack from the San Francisco Democratic Party in 2009 for his failure to implement the City of San Francisco's sanctuary city rule, under which the city was to not assist U.S. Immigration and Customs Enforcement.

 The same year, Newsom received the Leadership for Healthy Communities Award, along with Mayor Michael Bloomberg of New York City and three other public officials, for his commitment to making healthful food and physical activity options more accessible to children and families.
 He hosted the Urban-Rural Roundtable in 2008 to explore ways to promote regional food development and increased access to healthy, affordable food.
 Newsom secured $8 million in federal and local funds for the Better Streets program, which ensures that public health perspectives are fully integrated into urban planning processes.
 He signed a menu-labeling bill into law, requiring that chain restaurants print nutrition information on their menus.
 Newsom was named "America's Most Social Mayor" in 2010 by Same Point, based on analysis of the social media profiles of mayors of the 100 largest U.S. cities.